-WARRANTY DURATION: This warranty shall terminate and be of no further effect one year after the original date of purchase of the product or at the time the product is: a) damaged or not maintained as is reasonable or necessary, b) modified, c) repaired by someone other than the warrantor for the defect or malfunction covered by this Warranty, d) used in a manner or purpose for which the instrument was not intended or contrary to the written instructions or e) is contaminated with radioactive material.
+WARRANTY DURATION: This warranty shall terminate and be of no further effect one year after the original date of purchase of the product or at the time the product is: a) damaged or not maintained as is reasonable or necessary, b) modified, c) repaired by someone other than the warrantor for the defect or malfunction covered by this Warranty, d)used in a manner or purpose for which the instrument was not intended or contrary to the written instructions or e) is contaminated with radioactive material.
 This warranty does not apply to any product subject to corrosive elements, misuse, abuse, or neglect.

-STATEMENT OF REMEDY: In the event the product does not conform to this warranty at any time while this warranty is effective, the Warrantor will repair the defective unit and return instrument to you prepaid, without charge for parts or labor.
+STATEMENT OF REMEDY: In the event that the product does not conform to the warranty at any time while this warranty is effective, the Warrantor will repair the defect and return the instrument to you prepaid, without charge for parts or labor.
+Shipping cost to the factory for repair is the responsibility of the customer.
+Customer is also responsible for international customes, duties, and taxes to and from the repair facility.